snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_documents.md

 * `cn22` - Customs documentation.
 Only generated for applicable international shipments.
 * `cn23` - Customs documentation.
 Only generated for applicable international shipments.
 * `commercial_invoice` - Customs documentation.
 Only generated for applicable international shipments.
-* `hazard_label` - Generated for shipments containing dangerous goods <span class="highlight">I ASSUME THIS IS GOING TO RUN OFF THE NEW DANGEROUS GOODS UI FUNCTIONALITY.
-NEED FURTHER INFO AS TO WHAT CONDITIONS IT GENERATES A HAZARD LABEL UNDER.
-UNLESS IT ALWAYS GENERATES A HAZARD LABEL AND IT'S JUST NULL IF THERE AREN'T ANY HAZARDOUS GOODS?</span>
+* `hazard_label` - Generated for shipments containing dangerous goods <span class="highlight">At what point is the hazard label generated?
+Is it only generated for shipments that contain hazardous goods or is it always generated and just left blank if there's no hazardous goods info?</span>
 * `collection_note` - A driver's manifest for the shipment.
 Generated for all shipments.

 PRO offers two endpoints to retrieve documents once they have been generated: